-- It does not takes into account the effect of political forces and the restrictions imposed by the government for the improvement of living conditions.
+- It does not take into account the effect of political forces and the restrictions imposed by the government for the improvement of living conditions.

-- In reality no well-defined zones and boundaries exist as overlapping of areas is possible in every town.
+- In reality, no distinct zones and boundaries exist as overlapping of areas is possible in every town.
 The preference of people changes over time depending on the importance they associate for a particular benefit.

-- This model is not applicable to polycentric cities as multiple CDB exists in such cities.
-Moreover every city is different and the factors influencing the growth of a city are diverse.
+- This model is not applicable to polycentric cities as many CDB exists in such towns.
+Moreover, every city is different, and the factors influencing the growth of a city are diverse.